Beatrice Capra

-Beatrice "Trice" Capra (born April 6, 1992 in Ellicott City, Maryland) is an American tennis player who attended Duke University.
+Beatrice Katherina "Trice" Capra (born April 6, 1992, in Ellicott City, Maryland) is a former American tennis player who attended Duke University.
 Her highest WTA singles ranking is no. 201, which she reached on September 20, 2010.

+Personal background

 She is the daughter of Giovanni and Laurie Capra.
 An Ellicott City native, she lives in The Woodlands, Texas.
 She attended Laurel Springs Online School for high school.